Tell me if this sounds familiar:

 Tweets must be short.
 Facebook should rarely exceed a few sentences.
 Blogs, though–too many people think they should write novels.
 Do you want to sit and read 1500 words from someone you barely know on a topic you are quite likely only tangentially interested in?
 Your readers don’t want to either.
 Keep your blog posts 500-1000 words (this one’s just under a thousand)–what you can read over a cup of coffee.
 Include an enticing heading and summative subtitles.
 Let readers know when they visit you, they can learn a lot for a tiny investment of time.

 Text is only one way people learn.
 Just as effective is a blend of text and pictures.
 In your blogs, always include at least one picture, maybe more.
-In Facebook and Twitter posts, a picture is proven to attract more attention than the text messages.
+In Facebook, Twitter, and Instagram posts, a picture is proven to attract more attention than the text messages.
 It takes a little more time, but is a much better way to reach the people you want to include in your PLN.
+While growing your following should not be the sole focus of your social media strategy, it still pays to have as many followers as possible on social media platforms like Instagram.
+If you want to quickly boost your popularity on Instagram, you can buy your followers for Instagram here.

 Keep your profile up-to-date